jatupan1989/boomjum1989/The-matrix-toolbar.md

 ### The preset recipes

-Starting with version 0.7.8.0, preset recipes were introduced in order to assist the user to easily apply the proper rules to the matrix in order to "unbreak" a web site.
+Starting with version 0.7.8.0, preset recipes were introduced in order to assist the user to easily apply the proper rules to the matrix in order to "unbreak" a web page.

 ![Matrix toolbar](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/popupmenu-toolbar-4.png)